19hours/sg-statutes/Acts/Conveyancing and Law of Property Act.md

 63\.
 In the construction of a covenant or proviso, or other provision, implied in a deed by virtue of this Act, words importing the singular or plural number, or the masculine gender, shall be read as also importing the plural or singular number, or as extending to the feminine gender, as the case may require.

-### Receipt in deed or endorsed, authority for payment to solicitor
+### Receipt in deed or endorsed thereon authority for payment, etc.

-64\.
-Where a solicitor produces a deed, having in the body thereof or endorsed thereon a receipt for consideration money or other consideration, the deed being executed, or the endorsed receipt being signed, by the person entitled to give a receipt for that consideration, the deed shall be sufficient authority to the person liable to pay or give the same for his paying or giving the same to the solicitor, without the solicitor producing any separate or other direction or authority in that behalf from the person who executed or signed the deed.
+64\.—(1) Where, before the appointed day, a solicitor produces a deed, having in the body thereof or endorsed thereon a receipt for consideration, the deed being executed, or the endorsed receipt being signed, by the person who is entitled to give a receipt for that consideration, the deed shall be sufficient authority to the person who is liable to pay or give the consideration for his paying or giving the consideration to the solicitor, without the solicitor producing any separate or other direction or authority in that behalf from the person who executed or signed the deed.

+(2) Where, on or after the appointed day, a solicitor produces a deed, having in the body thereof or endorsed thereon a receipt for consideration, the deed being executed, or the endorsed receipt being signed, by the person who is entitled to give a receipt for that consideration, the deed shall be sufficient authority to the person who is liable to pay or give the consideration —

+(a) if the consideration is in the form of money, for his tendering to the solicitor any cashiers’ orders, cheques or other similar physical payment instruments pertaining to the payment of the consideration; or

+(b) if the consideration is in any other form, for his giving the consideration to the solicitor,

+without the solicitor producing any separate or other direction or authority in that behalf from the person who executed or signed the deed.

+(3) In this section, “appointed day” means the date of commencement of section 2(a) of the Conveyancing (Miscellaneous Amendments) Act 2011.

+[17/2011 wef 01/08/2011]

 ### Receipt in deed sufficient

 65\.
 A receipt for consideration money or securities in the body of a deed shall be a sufficient discharge for the same to the person paying or delivering the same, without any further receipt for the same being endorsed on the deed.

-### Consideration expressed in instrument authority for payment to solicitor
+### Consideration expressed in instrument authority for payment, etc.

-65A\.
-Where a solicitor produces an instrument as defined in the Land Titles Act in which consideration is expressed and which has been executed by the person in whose favour the consideration is payable or has been paid or partly payable and partly paid, that instrument shall be sufficient authority to the person liable to pay or give the same for his paying or giving the same to the solicitor, without the solicitor producing any separate or other direction or authority in that behalf from the person who executed or signed the instrument.
+65A\.—(1) Where, before the appointed day, a solicitor produces an instrument as defined in the Land Titles Act (Cap.
+157) in which consideration is expressed and which has been executed by the person in whose favour the consideration is payable or has been paid or is partly payable and partly paid, that instrument shall be sufficient authority to the person who is liable to pay or give the consideration for his paying or giving the consideration to the solicitor, without the solicitor producing any separate or other direction or authority in that behalf from the person who executed or signed the instrument.

-[Cap 157.]

-[27/93]
+(2) Where, on or after the appointed day, a solicitor produces an instrument as defined in the Land Titles Act in which consideration is expressed and which has been executed by the person in whose favour the consideration is payable or has been paid or is partly payable and partly paid, that instrument shall be sufficient authority to the person who is liable to pay or give the consideration —

+(a) if the consideration is in the form of money, for his tendering to the solicitor any cashiers’ orders, cheques or other similar physical payment instruments pertaining to the payment of the consideration; or

+(b) if the consideration is in any other form, for his giving the consideration to the solicitor,

+without the solicitor producing any separate or other direction or authority in that behalf from the person who executed or signed the instrument.

+(3) In this section, “appointed day” means the date of commencement of section 2(b) of the Conveyancing (Miscellaneous Amendments) Act 2011.

+[17/2011 wef 01/08/2011]

 ### Receipt in deed or endorsed evidence for subsequent purchaser